rekha-balan/az-vmss-1/vmss.md

 Each instance will get run the script and deploy nginx

-## Enable Public Access to the VMSS Instances
+## Enable Public Access to the vmss Instances

 Create a load balancer probe and rule to allow public access to the backend nginx instances